boazbk/tcs/lec_16_randomized_alg.md

 ### Two-sided amplification

 The analysis above relied on the fact that the maximum cut has _one sided error_.
-By this we mean that if we get a cut of size at leat $m/2$ then we know we have succeeded.
+By this we mean that if we get a cut of size at least $m/2$ then we know we have succeeded.
 This is common for randomized algorithms, but is not the only case.
 In particular, consider the task of computing some Boolean function $F:\{0,1\}^* \rightarrow \{0,1\}$.
 A randomized algorithm $A$ for computing $F$, given input $x$, might toss coins and succeed on outputting $F(x)$ with probability, say, $0.9$.
 We say that $A$ has _two sided errors_ if there is positive probability that $A(x)$ outputs $1$ when $F(x)=0$, and positive probability that $A(x)$ outputs $0$ when $F(x)=1$.
-In such a case, to smplify $A$'s success, we cannot simply repeat it $k$ times and output $1$ if a single one of those repetitions resulted in $1$, nor can we output $0$ if a single one of the repetitions resulted in $0$.
+In such a case, to simplify $A$'s success, we cannot simply repeat it $k$ times and output $1$ if a single one of those repetitions resulted in $1$, nor can we output $0$ if a single one of the repetitions resulted in $0$.
 But we can output the _majority value_ of these repetitions.
 By the Chernoff bound ([chernoffthm](){.ref}),  with probability _exponentially close_ to $1$ (i.e., $1-2^{\Omega(k)}$), the fraction of the repetitions where $A$ will output $F(x)$ will be at least, say $0.89$, and in such cases we will of course output the correct answer.